 - A website with important information for those affected by domestic or family violence, their friends and family.

-- A mobile app (DAISY) providing information on family and domestic violence services available in a person’s local area.
+- Daisy mobile phone app provides information on domestic and family violence services available in a person’s local area.

 1800RESPECT has been funded since 2010 as part of the National Plan.
 The National Plan is a long-term partnership between the Commonwealth Government, state and territory governments and civil society, to deliver a significant and sustained reduction in violence against women and their children in Australia.

-1800RESPECT is a national leader in the domestic and family violence and sexual assault sector in accordance with Outcome 4 of the National Plan: ‘Services meet the needs of women and their children experiencing violence’.
-This is achieved through the provision of a free, confidential and interactive online and telephone counselling, information and referral service that aims to ensure that anyone impacted by domestic and family violence and sexual assault can access the high quality support they need, when they need it, through 1800RESPECT.
+1800RESPECT was established as part of addressing Outcome 4 of the National Plan: ‘Services meet the needs of women and their children experiencing violence’.
+This is achieved through the provision of a free, confidential and online and telephone counselling, information and referral service that aims to ensure that anyone impacted by domestic and family violence and sexual assault can access the high quality support they need, when they need it, through 1800RESPECT.

 In August 2016, a first responder triage model was implemented to improve the accessibility and responsiveness of the service, and to ensure that people affected by domestic and family violence and sexual assault are able to access support when they need it.